Xatha/Canvas-CSharp/README.md

 ```c#
 var window = new Window("Name", 500, 500);
 ```

-The name is the title of the program, and the two integers is the width and height respectively.
-We now have to defined how we want to draw our scene.
+We supply the window with the window title and resolution.

 ```c#
 Canvas Draw(Canvas canvas)
 {